trumank/llm-mlc/README.md

 ```bash
 llm install llm-mlc
 ```
-You need to install two dependencies manually - `mlc-chat-nightly` and `mlc-ai-nightly` - because the installation process differs from one platform to another in a way that is not yet automated.
+You need to install two dependencies manually - `mlc-llm-nightly` and `mlc-ai-nightly` - because the installation process differs from one platform to another in a way that is not yet automated.

 The steps for this are [described in detail on the mlc.ai/package](https://mlc.ai/package/) site.